 What is the Full form of CRR?

 The full form of CRR is the Cash Reserve Ratio.
-CRR reflects the amount of money the banks of the RBI (Reserve Bank of India) have to hold with.
+CRR reflects the amount of money the RBI (Reserve Bank of India) banks have to hold with.
 It is a proportion of the total cash retained by a bank.
 CRR tends to change from one period to the next.
-RBI decides on the CRR and banks are obligated to maintain a certain proportion of their RBI deposits.
+RBI decides on the CRR, and banks must maintain a certain proportion of their RBI deposits.

-The RBI requires banks to keep a percentage of their deposits in cash form, so when the need arises, the same can be provided to bank customers.
-The CRR is known to be the proportion of cash required to be kept in reserves.
-Either depositing the cash balance in the bank vault or sending it to RBI.
+The RBI requires banks to keep a percentage of their deposits in cash form, so the same can be provided to bank customers when the need arises.
+The CRR is the proportion of cash required to be kept in reserves.
+They deposit the cash balance in the bank vault or send it to RBI.

 How is CRR calculated?

 - A bank must store 4 % of the total NDTL (Net Demand and Time Liabilities) in cash form when the current CRR rate is 4%.